develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 When you want to start using MongoDB Atlas Data API on AWS, you need to use [AWS API Gateway](https://aws.amazon.com/api-gateway/).
 You may want to implement your lambdas as *code* on *your* machine and neatly deploy your creation to the cloud from the command line.
 To create your first API Gateway application with SAM and *Python* language, have a look at this [workshop](https://catalog.workshops.aws/serverless-app-with-sam/en-US).
 You can develop Lambda functions with many languages, such as Java, JavaScript, Ruby, TypeScript, GO etc.
-However, given that I don't know you, my dear anonymous reader, statistically speaking you most likely want to write your functions with
-Python - because it just happens to be the most popular programming language these days.
+However, statistically speaking you (a visitor on this page) most likely want to write your functions with Python - because it just happens to be the most popular programming language these days.

 ## Microsoft Azure